Here is the latest on the 2026 World Superbike rider line-up during the summer break...

 Aruba.it Racing - Ducati:

-The Aruba.it Racing - Ducati has announced one of its riders for next season, and it has been revealed that their most recent Champion will leave at the end of the season.
+The Aruba.it Racing - Ducati has announced both of its riders for next season, and it has been revealed that its most recent Champion will leave at the end of the season.

 Nicolo Bulega has been confirmed in the Ducati World Superbike factory squad as he re-signed with the team for the 2026 season.
 Part of his deal will also see him help develop Ducati's 2027 MotoGP machine on Pirelli tyres.

 On the other side of the garage, Alvaro Bautista has been informed that he will be let go at the end of the season.
-This has resulted in Jaume Masia and Aron Canet being linked to the factory Ducati seat.
+The Spaniard will be replaced by fellow Spaniard, Iker Lecuona, who will leave Team HRC after four years.

 ELF Marc VDS Racing Team: